anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 4. **Loop Optimizations**: Improves the performance of loops by unrolling them, reducing the number of iterations, or optimizing the loop structure.

 Ferry has two levels of optimizations:
-1. Basic optimizations: These are simple optimizations that can be applied to the IR without changing its structure.
-For example, constant folding and dead code elimination.
+1. Basic optimizations: Simple optimizations that doesn't change the semantics of the code, like constant folding and dead code elimination.
-2. Advanced optimizations: These are more complex optimizations that require a deeper understanding of the code structure.
-For example, loop unrolling and function inlining.
+2. Advanced optimizations: More complex optimizations that require a deeper understanding of the code structure like loop unrolling and function inlining.

 Say our `code` looks like this: